-Norman Hartnell is Managing Director at The Family Law Company.
+Norman Hartnell is Joint Managing Director at The Family Law Company.
 He is a pioneer in changing the face of family law and in driving the business from its creation to the striving business it is today.
 He promotes a problem solving approach and leads the way in constructive methods of resolving family disputes whilst at all times keeping children at the centre and protecting the vulnerable.

 Norman is a Solicitor, Mediator, Collaborative Family Lawyer and Arbitrator.